ratulalahy/intro_to_swe/projects/milestone-3.md

 ## Overview
 In previous milestones, you transformed your vision into clear requirements, built your first models, and delivered a functional CLI-based MVP.
 That was like constructing the frame of a house; the structure was sound, but the rooms were bare and the layout simple.
 Now, it’s time to add architecture, style, and a better living experience.

 In this milestone, you will evolve your {span .text-gradient-todo}`**To-Do List**` app from a basic working prototype into a structured, scalable, and more user-friendly system.
-Just as professional teams refine blueprints before moving to full-scale construction, you will update your {span .term}`UML diagrams` to reflect a well-defined architecture, design {span .term}`wireframes` and {span .term}`mockups` for an intuitive {span .term}`GUI`, and restructure your code using the {span .term}`Model-View-Controller (MVC)` pattern.
+Just as professional teams refine blueprints before moving to full-scale construction, you will update your {span .term}`UML diagrams` to reflect a well-defined architecture, design {span .term}`wireframes` or {span .term}`mockups` for an intuitive {span .term}`GUI`, and restructure your code using the {span .term}`Model-View-Controller (MVC)` pattern.
 Along the way, you’ll apply {span .term}`SOLID principles` to improve maintainability and prepare your codebase for future features.

 This is also where you will take the first step away from the command line by **integrating a basic GUI**, giving users a visual interface to interact with.
 Finally, you will **manually {span .term}`validate`** that your refactored design works as intended, capturing proof of improved modularity, separation of concerns, and user experience.